 Denmark - Computer Software and Information TechnologiesDenmark - Computer Software

-Per industry analysts, mobility is the main focal point, while other top priorities of decision makers when investing in IT are currently: security, business IT-alignment, unified communication, IT architecture, business intelligence, and outsourcing.
+• According to industry analysts, mobility is the main focal point, while other top priorities of decision makers when investing in IT are currently: cyber security, business IT-alignment, unified communication, IT architecture, business intelligence, and outsourcing.
 Although Green IT is still an interesting and growing market, a proven money-saving aspect of such an investment is instrumental.

-In part caused by the recent economic slowdown, outsourcing will continue to grow as a cost-saving instrument.
+• In part caused by the recent economic slowdown, outsourcing will continue to grow as a cost-saving instrument.
 Outsourcing has played a large role in recent cost-cutting efforts by the government and large enterprises, and is now becoming more common among small and medium-sized companies.
-Several international outsourcing companies have successfully established themselves in Denmark recently.
+A number of international outsourcing companies have successfully established themselves in Denmark recently.